Eye Cancer: Overview

 Your treatment choices depend on the type of eye cancer you have, test results, and the stage of the cancer.
 The goal of treatment may be to cure you, control the cancer, or help ease problems caused by the cancer.
-Talk with your healthcare team about your treatment choices, the goals of treatment, and what the risks and side effects may be.
+Talk with your healthcare team about your treatment choices, the goals of treatment, and the possible risks and side effects.

 Types of treatment for cancer are either local or systemic.
-Local treatments remove, destroy, or control cancer cells in one area.
+Local treatments remove, destroy, or control cancer cells in 1 area.
 Surgery and radiation are local treatments.
-Systemic treatment is used to destroy or control cancer cells that may have traveled around your body.
-When taken by pill or injection, chemotherapy is a systemic treatment.
-You may have one treatment or a combination of treatments.
+Systemic treatment is used to destroy or control cancer cells that may have traveled all over your body.
+When taken by pill or shot (injection), chemotherapy is a systemic treatment.
+You may have 1 type of treatment or a combination of treatments.

 Eye cancer can be treated with: